-The fair value is estimated by management based on individual property valuations provided by independent parties.
+The fair value is estimated by Management based on individual property valuations provided by independent parties.
 These valuations are adjusted by HomeStart's contractual equity stake and appreciation factor.

-The valuations used by management are primarily determined by Hometrack Australia using an automated valuation method.
-Prior to accepting an automated valuation for use, management reviews the statistical probability of error provided by Hometrack Australia to ensure that the risk of material misstatement to the financial statements is unlikely.
+The valuations used by Management are primarily determined by an independent property valuation data provider using an Automated Valuation Method (AVM).
+Prior to accepting an automated valuation for use, Management reviews the statistical probability of error provided by AVMs to ensure that the risk of material misstatement to the financial statements is unlikely.

-When management judges that valuations determined using an automated valuation method are not sufficiently accurate, valuations provided by either the Valuer-General or another independent valuer are used.
+When Management judges that valuations determined using an AVM are not sufficiently accurate, valuations provided by either the Valuer-General or another independent valuer are used.

-An estimated 93.1% of these loans are revalued using Hometrack valuations, which is consistent with the prior year.
+An estimated 94.1% (93.1%, 2019-20) of these loans are revalued using AVMs, which is consistent with the prior year.

-e) Seniors Equity Loan
+(e) Seniors Equity Loan

-The fair value of the Seniors Equity Loans is estimated by management based on analysis of portfolio expected mortality rates, property prices and interest rates over the life of the loans.
+The fair value of the Seniors Equity Loans is estimated by Management based on analysis of portfolio expected mortality rates, property prices and interest rates over the life of the loans.

-f) Borrowings
+(f) Borrowings